 Hiking/Backpacking Food and Ulcerative Colitis

 If you’re wondering what food to eat during a flare-up (or to avoid a flare-up), you’re not alone.
-There are a lot of web sites and research devoted to this subject and they all seem to have slightly different approaches.
+There are a lot of web sites and research devoted to this subject with slightly different approaches.
 Some recommend the Specific Carbohydrate Diet, the Mediterranean Diet, the Low-Residue Diet (aka low fiber diet), the GAPs Diet or a Low-FODMAPs Diet.

 The truth is that no single diet works for everyone.
 That’s why there are so many different ones out there.
 You should work with a doctor to develop a plan that’s right for you.
 Doing this properly is a lot of work, as it typically involves closely tracking symptoms and foods to find correlations between the two.